 The college's intercollegiate athletic program consists of four sports for men: football, basketball, baseball and golf; and four sports for women: volleyball, basketball, softball and tennis.
 A varied amount of scholarship aid is available for participants in each sport.
-Through the 1988-89 school year, Griffon teams belonged to the Central States Intercollegiate Conference (CSIC), thought to be one of the most competitive conferences in the NAIA.
-In the spring of 1987, Missouri Western formally applied for membership in the National Collegiate Athletic Association (NCAA).
-The school was also accepted into the Missouri Intercollegiate Athletic Association (MIAA), and will change affiliations and begin full MIAA competition in the fall of 1989.
-The move will align MWSC with its sister state institutions.
+Missouri Western's athletic program is affiliated with Division II of the National Collegiate Athletic Association (NCAA).
+Griffon teams compete in the Missouri Intercollegiate Athletic Association (MIAA), which is comprised of state-supported institutions in Missouri and Kansas.

 Missouri Western's teams have been well-respected at the conference, regional and national levels.
-A number of teams have advanced to national tournaments in recent years, and Western's student-athletes have been well represented on All-America and Academic All-America teams.
+A number of teams have advanced to national tournaments in recent years.
+The Griffon basketball team advanced to the NCAA Division II national tournament last season.
+Western's student-athletes have been well represented on All-America and Academic All-America teams.